Best Places to Emigrate to From UK

 Our recent research found that on average, UK workers could earn over £32,000 a year more by moving overseas, with some professions potentially boosting their salary by over £100,000.

-With this in mind, we’ve pulled together a guide on the top five countries which people from around the world move to and the reasons why they are proving so popular.
+With this in mind, we’ve pulled together a guide on the best countries to emigrate to, including the reasons why they are proving so popular.

 1) United States of America